-Now that you have had your hip operation it is up to you to work hard in order to return to normal activities as soon as possible.
+Now that you have had your hip operation it is up to you to work hard in order to make the most of your new hip and to return to normal activities as soon as possible.

 Either the bed or the chair exercises should be done hourly for the first few days following your surgery.